A Short History of the Saskatchewan Filmpool and Splice Magazine

 Photo by Calvin Fehr

-In August 2023, writer Sandra Staples had the opportunity to spend some time and speak with Saskatchewan Filmpool Founder, Don List.
+In August 2023, writer Sandra Staples had the opportunity to spend some time and speak with Saskatchewan Filmpool Co-Founder, Don List.
 During that conversation, Staples learned quite a bit about the early days and origins of the Filmpool.
 Unfortunately, this is but a brief history, but one we at Splice will hope you enjoy.

 Born in Regina, Don List originally followed his interest in social studies and politics and started his first year of the Master of Social Studies at the Regina Campus of the University of Saskatchewan.
 During a conversation with his professor Stan Rantz, List was encouraged to pursue his interest in film.
 That pursuit led List to become one of the founding members of the Saskatchewan Filmpool Cooperative.